elastic/kibana/platform/logging/README.md

 Developer can configure _log level_ and _appenders_ that should be used within particular context.
 If logger configuration specifies only _log level_ then _appenders_ configuration will be inherited from the ancestor logger.

+__Note:__ in the current implementation log messages are only forwarded to appenders configured for a particular logger context or to appenders of the closest ancestor if current logger doesn't have any appenders configured.
+That means that we __don't support__ so called _appender additivity_ when log messages are forwarded to _every_ distinct appender within ancestor chain including `root`.

 ## Log level

 Currently we support the following log levels: _all_, _fatal_, _error_, _warn_, _info_, _debug_, _trace_, _off_.